Three Month Online Novel Writing Course

 Weekly teaching sessions

-Beginning each Monday morning, Lisa’s teaching sessions will cover a range of issues crucial to the writing of novels, such as plotting, characterisation, point-of-view and rewriting.
-As the course progresses, Lisa will post video material and teaching notes, which will form a library of resources available only to this student group.
+Opening on Mondays, teaching sessions will cover a range of issues crucial to the writing of novels, such as plotting, characterisation, point-of-view and rewriting.
+As the course progresses, new video material and teaching notes from the CBC tutors listed below will become available to the students, and form a library of resources.
+Lisa will set homework tasks for each teaching module - writing exercises or topics to prepare for discussions.

 Agent advice sessions